Kolkata: Mamata Banerjee claims BJP is trying to foil Martyr’s Day rally

 A Trinamool Congress leader filed an FIR against BJP’s state president Dilip Ghosh for allegedly threatening party leaders if they did not return ‘cut money’.

 West Bengal Chief Minister Mamata Banerjee on Sunday claimed the central government led by the Bharatiya Janata Party was trying to foil her party’s Martyr’s Day rally, PTI reported.
-Banerjee is set to address the rally shortly.

 “I have heard that the Railways will not operate the usual number of trains tomorrow [Sunday] at the behest of the BJP,” she said.
 “I have information that they will run only 30% of the trains usually run on Sundays.
 This is not right.”